Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

 On the night when Muhammad (PBUH) and Abu Bakr (RA) migrated to Madinah, Ali (RA) slept on the bed of the Prophet (PBUH) and endangered his life.
 He later reached Madinah after returning the belongings of different persons who kept them to Muhammad (PBUH).

 Ali (RA) took part in all the major battles except the Battle of Tabouk.
 He showed his skill and bravery in all these battles.
-In the Battle of Badr, he killed a senior Quraysh warrior, Waleed bin Utbah, in a duel and more than 20 other enemies later.
+In the Battle of Badr, Ali killed a senior Quraysh warrior, Waleed bin Utbah, in a duel and more than 20 other enemies later.
 During the Battle of Uhud, he was among the few who guarded the Prophet (PBUH) at a difficult time.
-During the Battle of Trench, a Qureyshi warrior Amr bin Wad crossed the trench and challenged the Muslims to fight against him.
+During the Battle of Trench, a Qureyshi warrior, Amr bin Wad, crossed the trench and challenged the Muslims to fight against him.
 Ali did so and killed him.
 Ali (RA) also commanded the Muslim Army against Jews in the Battle of Khayber.
-He killed the leader of the enemy Marhab, and the battle ended with victory for Muslims.
-Ali was given the title of Asadullah (Lion of Allah) by Muhammad (PBUH) after that battle.
+He killed the leader of the enemy (Marhab), and the battle ended with victory for Muslims.
+Ali was given the title of Asadullah (Lion of Allah) by Muhammad (PBUH) after this battle.

 Role During First 3 Caliphates